Image

 Cash ISAs were introduced in April 1999 to encourage us all to save more.
 They're very similar to a conventional bank or building society savings account, except that all the interest you receive is tax-free.
 They are often described as having a tax-free 'wrapper', the wrapper protecting your money from the taxman's claws.

 The rates of interest paid on Cash ISAs also tend to be amongst the more competitive that banks and building societies pay on their savings products.
-They're not to be sniffed at; regularly using a Cash ISA allowance could save taxpayers (especially higher rate) hundreds, or even thousands, of pounds over time.
+Despite the new tax allowances for savings interest, cash ISAs are not to be sniffed at; regularly using a Cash ISA allowance could save taxpayers (especially higher rate) with larger savings pots hundreds, or even thousands, of pounds over time.

 How much can I save?